Tommy Thompson: Education

 Thompson earned his bachelor and Juris Doctor degrees from the University of Wisconsin–Madison in 1963 and 1966, respectively.
 While in law school, Thompson was elected chairman of the Madison Young Republicans.

-Vietnam and military service
+Military service

 Thompson held a student deferment from military service during the Vietnam War until he completed law school in June 1966.
 The following year, 1966, Thompson enlisted in the National Guard.

 After completing six years in the National Guard, Thompson served in the Army Reserves for another four years.
 His final rank was captain.

 Early political career (1966–1987)

 Wisconsin Assembly

 Immediately after completing law school in 1966, Thompson ran for the Wisconsin State Assembly.
 In the Republican primary, he defeated incumbent Assemblyman Louis Romell by 635 votes, after Romell had underestimated the challenge Thompson represented.

-In 1973, Thompson became the Assembly's assistant minority leader and, in 1981, its minority leader.
+In 1973, Thompson became the Assembly's assistant minority leader and its minority leader in 1981.
 Thompson aggressively used parliamentary procedure to block bills favored by the Democratic majority and stop legislative progress, earning him the nickname "Dr. No" by the frustrated majority.